MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 ## Manage search permissions

-The Azure DevOps connector currently only supports search permissions visible to **Everyone**.
-Indexed data appears in the search results and is visible to all users in the organization.
+The Azure DevOps connector currently only supports search permissions **Visible to Everyone**.
+Indexed data will appear in the search results for all users.

 ## Set the refresh schedule